Are you still rebuilding the meeting note format from scratch every time — once for 1-on-1s, again for team standups, again for sales calls?

 - [ ] (Ask: / Due: / Reminder set: )

 💡 For something simpler, drop down to BANT (Budget / Authority / Need / Timeline).
-MEDDIC is enterprise-grade, BANT is better for SMB deals — pick to match the deal size.
+MEDDIC is enterprise-grade; BANT fits SMB deals better.

 ## Project Overview